Thinking to Win

 Champions build vivid mental images of the way they want to look and the way they want things to be before it becomes a physical reality.

-They picture in their minds eye, over and over hundreds of times, how they will look on stage.
+The picture in their mind's eye, over and over hundreds of times, how they will look on stage.
 They do not picture their fears (like forgetting their posing routine), only their goals.
 They "see and feel" themselves receiving the winning trophy, getting congratulated and hearing the applause.